 Signed Nightly Builds

 If you do not want to build the source, nightly builds are available via a private NuGet feed.
 Nightly builds are meant for developers to try out new features or bug fixes ahead of an official prerelease or final build.
-We strongly urge you to only use official builds for production.
+We strongly urge you to only use official

 To use the nightly build:

 - In your Package Manager settings add one of the following package sources:

 - Add or update to the latest build of Katana.